-A friend of the College provided the fund for the erection of the first building of the proposed group which is known as College Hall.
+In 1927 Mr. and Mrs. Adam H. Davidson provided the fund for the erection of the first structure of the proposed group of buildings, which in loving devotion to Mr. Davidson's mother, Mrs. Lidie C. Davidson, is named the Lidie C. Davidson Hall.
 It was completed in December, 1927.
 A heating plant was installed in the basement sufficiently large to heat all three buildings.
 Other space in the basement was used as temporary quarters for kitchen and refectory.
 The public and private offices and the chapel occupy the first floor.
 The class rooms are located on the second floor, and the entire third floor, together with two mezzanine floors, accommodates the library.